Lead Generation Chatbots: How They Work and Why They Convert

 Your chatbot needs three things to start capturing leads: a clear qualification flow (the questions it asks), integration with wherever your leads need to go (CRM, email, calendar), and trigger rules that match your visitors' behaviour.
 Most platforms let you set all three up within a day.

 Most businesses see initial results within the first two weeks.
-The Forrester Total Economic Impact framework found that companies with properly integrated chatbot deployments reported average first-year ROI between 148-200% (FastBots, 2026), with a payback period of 3-6 months.
+Properly integrated chatbot deployments report average first-year ROI between 148-200%, with a payback period of 3 to 6 months.